-Investing in the stock market can sometimes seem like a daunting prospect, especially when markets are volatile and share values swing sharply up and down.
+Investing in the stock market can seem like a daunting prospect, especially when markets are volatile and share values are moving sharply up and down.

 Chief among these is diversification – one of the fundamental principles of a successful investment strategy and something we have been using as a tool for protecting and growing our clients’ assets for over 200 years.

 Diversification means spreading your money across different stocks, shares, funds, industrial sectors and even geographical regions.
 It helps to smooth out performance and minimise risk, whatever the prevailing economic circumstances.

 <iframe src="https://player.vimeo.com/video/333929514" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 Some of the reasons for diversification are obvious, others are more subtle.

 The most obvious reason to spread your investments around is that it reduces volatility and lessens the impact of any one share or asset class performing badly.
 Imagine ploughing all of your money into one share.
 If that company went bust you would lose all of your money.
 However, investing in a broad range of shares means that some can fall in value without having a major impact on your overall performance.

 The same is true of geographical regions.
 As we have seen in the time since Donald Trump became US President, the US market has rocketed to record highs, while other stock markets, such as emerging markets, have been more volatile.
 Meanwhile, there have been periods in the past when the opposite has been the case.
 Investing in a spread of assets in different countries helps to capture those that are performing well, while minimising the impact of those that are experiencing a period of underperformance.

 The most common way to spread money around a sufficient range of assets is through investment funds, which typically hold hundreds of different shares.